anthonyshull/rules-rule/README.md

 ## Extract

-In the extract phase, we attempt to take raw data and convert it to a specified shape.
+In the extract phase, we attempt to take data in a source format and convert it to a source value.
+E.g., we could take a specific XML document and convert it to a vector of maps.

 We use [clojure.spec](https://clojure.org/guides/spec).

-Our goal is to build up a library of re-usable functions to abtract away common operations like fetching a file from S3 or converting CSV to a map.
+Our goal is to build up a library of re-usable functions to abtract away common operations like fetching a file from S3 or converting a CSV row to a map.

 We have two somewhat related issues that we commonly have to tackle: